jackhax/secure-file-management/README.md

 4. **Initialize the TLS certificates**

-   Run the database initialization script to create the necessary tables.
+   Run the certificate initialization script to create the necessary certificate.

    ```bash
    ./make_certs.sh